The joint bidiagonalization method for large GSVD computations in finite precision: The JBD process in finite precision

+Since ${\rm span}(V_k)$ is the Krylov subspace generated by $v_1,Q_L^TQ_Lv_1,\ldots,(Q_L^TQ_L)^{k-1}v_1$, we can make a similar analysis to the above.
+Specifically, if $Q_L$ is rectangular or square and of full column rank, then the smallest singular value of $\bar{B}_k$ converges to the smallest one of $Q_L$ from above as $k$ increases, and it is bounded from below by it, meaning that $\|\bar{B}_k^{-1}\|$ is controllable; if $Q_L$ is flat, then the smallest singular value of $\bar{B}_k$ converges to zero as $k$ increases, causing that $\|\bar{B}_k^{-1}\|$ cannot be controlled and become large as $k$ increases.

+Note that the orders of $Q_A$ and $Q_L$ are the same as those of $A$ and $L$, respectively.
+The above analysis and assertions suggest us to first check the orders of $A$ and $L$ and then perform the JBD process on either $\{A,L\}$ or $\{L,A\}$ when attempting to ensure that the resulting $\lVert \underline{B}_{k}^{-1}\lVert$ and $\|\bar{B}_k^{-1}\|$ are bounded whenever possible.
+As will be seen later, their boundedness is desirable for the JBD process and the JBD method for the GSVD computation in finite precision.

-In finite precision, the relation of the two computed quantities $B_{k}$ and $\widehat{B}_{k}$ is similar to \eqref{2.9}.
-Before giving the result, we first establish upper bounds of $\|B_{k}\|$ and $\|\widehat{B}_{k}\|$.
-From \eqref{3.1}, at the $i$-th step we have
+In finite precision, we next prove that relation \eqref{2.9} holds within $O(\epsilon)$, which is important to design an efficient and reliable algorithm for the GSVD computation.
+To this end, we first establish upper bounds for $\|B_{k}\|$ and $\|\widehat{B}_{k}\|$.
+From \eqref{3.1} and \eqref{3.3}, at the $i$-th step we have

 Thus $\| \alpha_{i}u_{i}+\beta_{i+1}u_{i+1}\|^{2} = \| \tilde{v}_{i}(1:m)-\tilde{f}_i\|^{2}$, which leads to